klustic/sc19-lab-docs/Lab4.md

 - `send_message`: Send your handle over the queue (make sure you put your handle in there)
 - `print`: Send some evidence back to the browser that the message was sent

-With your pickle generator script updated, build the XML file:
+Now build the XML file:

 ![AWS SQS SendMessage pickle deserialization payload](./images/4-sqs-payload.png)